 Products and services provided under long-term contracts represent a significant portion of sales in the Albany Engineered Composites segment and we account for these contracts using the percentage of completion (actual cost to estimated cost) method.
 That method requires significant judgment and estimation, which could be considerably different if the underlying circumstances were to change.
 When adjustments in estimated contract revenues or costs are required, any changes from prior estimates are included in earnings in the period the change occurs.
-Adjustments in the estimated profitability of long-term contracts increased operating income by \$0.9 million for the first quarter of 2020, compared to an insignificant effect for the first quarter of 2021.
+Changes in the estimated profitability of long-term contracts could be caused by increases or decreases in the contract value, revisions to customer delivery requirements, updated labor or overhead rates, factors affecting the supply chain, changes in the evaluation of contract risks and opportunities, or other factors.
+Changes in the estimated profitability of long-term contracts increased operating income by \$4.3 million and \$3.7 million for the second quarter and first half of 2021, respectively.
+Adjustments in the estimated profitability of long-term contracts increased operating income by \$7.4 million and \$6.4 million for the second quarter and first half of 2020, respectively.